-We believe by understanding how stories interact with our thinking, campaigners and activists can craft their communications to create sustainable social change.
+We believe by understanding how narratives interact with our thinking, campaigners and activists can craft their communications to create sustainable social change.
 To this end, we run participatory workshops, conduct research, build communities and produce resources to help civil society create, hone and test new frames.
 In 2015, informed by our work on values with Common Cause, we transitioned to a flat management structure.
 This experience – along with the learning, challenges and experimentation it has afforded – has brought organisational development and culture into PIRC’s current focus.

 Between 2010 – 2015, we developed a crucial aspect of our approach through our work on values.
 Our collaboration with Tom Crompton, via WWF, helped us recognise first that values were already an ubiquitous part of our work, and second that we needed to do more to understand the role of values not just in climate change, but in all areas of social and environmental progress.
 We saw the need for civil society to step back and look at the root causes of the problems it was trying to address.

 We worked with The Common Cause Foundation for five years, helping to produce a handbook on values and to bring together a large network across many sectors of civil society.
 Over these years, we ran over 100 workshops for campaigners, activists, artists, trade unionists and politicians who worked on everything from human rights to tax to climate change.
 We helped them apply values to three key areas of their work: what they called for (the ultimate change they wanted to see); how they organised (the structures and dynamics in their own teams), and how they engaged people (framing).